#TrailConference #expfaymyway #experiencefayetteville #fayettevillear #trailrunning #activeataltitude #atra

-The US Trail Running Conference is the result of the vision, planning and resources of three Estes Park community organizations, Estes Park Medical Center, the Family Medical Clinic, and Active at Altitude.
-EPMC provides a 25-bed critical access acute care facility with a 24-hour emergency department, 24-hour ambulance service, emergency air transport, medical/surgical services, obstetrics, home health care, and hospice.
-FMC offers family medicine, obstetrics/gynecology, general surgery, pediatrics, and orthopedics.
+The US Trail Running Conference is the result of the vision, planning and resources of two Estes Park community organizations, Estes Park Health, and Active at Altitude.
+EPH provides a 25-bed critical access acute care facility with a 24-hour emergency department, 24-hour ambulance service, emergency air transport, medical/surgical services, obstetrics, home health care, and hospice.
 Active at Altitude is an athletic experience facilitator, offering trail running camps & women’s running camps for athletes of all abilities, as well as personalized coaching, and wellness programs.

 It all started back in Spring 2005.
 Terry and Jacqui Chiplin were busy back in England, planning a life changing move to Colorado to establish a unique training concept in the Rocky Mountains, Active at Altitude.
 In February 2006 they came to Boulder, and purchased a house in Estes Park in May 2006.
 In October 2006 Active at Altitude officially started – the first camp came in 2007, and life has been a journey of a growing passion for trail running.
 Terry arrived as a road runner from England, and now feels like he has been running trails all his life!